 I was quite looking forward to the next Class Upgrade.
 The first one increased the effects of my Perception, allowing me to select small or large areas of anything in range.
 The latter gave me the ability of Runes.
 I had yet to fully explore that one.
 For now, I can only distinguish between patterns as spells or not.
-I did try to experiment with it on the bridges, but I couldn’t for the life of me create any Runes.
-I tried copying the exact pattern on the ring, Arya’s staff, and Divin’s gloves into the dirt, but no success.
-Oh, Divin’s gloves were shredded too, griffon claws are no joke.
+I did try to experiment with it in what little lull-time we got, but I couldn't for the life of me create any Runes.
+I tried copying the exact pattern on the ring, Arya's staff, and Divin's gloves into the dirt, but no success.
+Oh, Divin's gloves were shredded too, griffon claws are no joke.
 Thinking of possible gains with the next level, I hoped it was something Rune-related.
 Just imagining the extent of applications made my mouth drool.

 None of us talked of home again beyond passing mentions of similarities.
 For better or worse, we were highly focused on finishing the Tutorial.
 Even conversations with Betty lessened.
-There wasn’t much to ask her about anymore and she wasn’t the best conversationalist anyway.
-I had rested on this bridge instead of experimenting like usual - it would not do to enter a boss fight with anything but the best state.
+There wasn't much to ask her about anymore and she wasn't the best conversationalist anyway.
+We had rested on this bridge instead of moving on like usual - it would not do to enter a boss fight with anything but the best state.

 Soon enough, we got up.
-No one had to urge anyone or say anything.
+No one needed any urging.
 As if it had become a habit by now, that our actions simply were in sync.
 Carol took lead, followed closely by Julie.
 The knights were slightly behind and covering the flanks.
 Arya and I were in the rear and clumped together.
 Betty trailed at the end.